We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Do Try This at Home: Invention at Play - Smithsonian Museum of National History

 The Lemelson Center for the Study of Invention and Innovation offers this site as a way to explore and learn how to play.
 The site includes opportunities for play that ...more

 The Lemelson Center for the Study of Invention and Innovation offers this site as a way to explore and learn how to play.
 The site includes opportunities for play that develops visual thinking, problem solving, exploration, and collaboration.
 You can also create your own doodles to help develop creative thinking and invention.
-There is a link to inventor's stories, including stories from little known and well known inventors such as Stephanie Kwolek (Kevlar) and Alexander Bell (telephone).
+Find a multitude of ideas for student to investigate and create from designing an all-terrain wheelchair, inventing a toy, to redesigning the shopping cart or creating a solared-powered invention.
+Scroll down the page to find "Story Tags."
+There is a link to Women inventor's stories, which ncludes the stories of some male intventors, too!
+Read about little known and well known inventors such as Stephanie Kwolek (Kevlar) and Alexander Bell (telephone).
 Each story includes background on the inventor and information on how their idea developed.
-Teachers may find the section entitled "Does Play Matter" useful as a resource to back up using play in the classroom.
 Several videos are included demonstrating play activities and skills developed through play and the use of common toys.

 In the ClassroomCreate a link to the site on classroom computers for students to explore the games.
 Share the site with parents on your classroom website or blog as a resource for using play as a learning tool.
 Share the site at conferences or parent meetings as a resource for developing learning skills through play.
 Include the inventor biographies as a resource for students when researching inventors.

 You must be registered and logged in to add items to your favorites.

 Use the form at the top of the page to log in, or click here to join TeachersFirst (it's free!).